Kruthiksp/Java8/README.md

 	Calculate the total debit amount.
 	Find the transaction with the maximum amount.
 	Partition the transactions into credit and debit groups using Collectors.partitioningBy.
+73. Given a List of Order Objects.
+   	Find all unique items bought across all orders (flatten items).
+	Count how many times each item was bought (frequency).
+	Find the customer who spent the maximum total amount (group by customer and sum).
+	Return a Map<String, Object>
 </pre>

 <!-- <h2>Bonus Problem Statements</h2>